Ranzeplay/MessageChain/README.md

 # MessageChain

-A Minecraft fabric mod that can let developer interact with server resources like calling web API.
+A Minecraft fabric mod allows developers to interact with server resources like calling web API.

 Will support data synchronization in the future.